Semiclassical model of magnons in double-layered antiferromagnets: Spin waves in the linear chain model

-\textit{Appendix A: Spin waves in LC model}---Within present approximation valid for $(S^x, S^y) \ll S$, the spin dynamics of the LC with collinear $|{+}{+}{-}{-}\rangle$ order seen in Fig.~\ref{fig:struct}(a) is described by Eqs.~\eqref{eq:torque_ladder} and \eqref{eq:travel_wave}.
-The solution for given reciprocal vector $k$ gives four traveling spin waves of the conical spiral form: two degenerate acoustic modes and two degenerate optical ones.
+Within the present approximation valid for $S^{x,y} \ll S$, the spin dynamics of the LC with collinear $|{+}{+}{-}{-}\rangle$ order seen in Fig.~\ref{fig:struct}(a) is described by Eqs.~\eqref{eq:torque_ladder} and \eqref{eq:travel_wave}.
+The solution for a given reciprocal vector $k$ gives four traveling spin waves of the conical spiral form: two degenerate acoustic modes and two degenerate optical ones.
 An example of the acoustic mode is schematically shown in Fig.~\ref{fig:wave}.
-This magnon is characterized with larger cone angles for spin-up sites and clockwise rotations of local spins (positive $\omega$), while its degenerate counterpart possessing opposite chirality would display exactly reversed cone angles and counter-clockwise rotation of atomic spins (negative $\omega$).
-Such a situation is analogous to what was discussed in detail for simple $|{+}{-}{+}{-}\rangle$ chain by Keffer \textit{et al}.\ \cite{Keffer1953}.
-It should be noted that in the present $|{+}{+}{-}{-}\rangle$ chain with four magnetic sites $n = 0$, 1, 2, and 3, the calculated spin wave parameters $u_0$, $u_1$, $u_2$, and $u_3$ are generally of complex values.
-This means that phase shifts $\varphi$ between neighboring sites are not regular ($\varphi = kd$) as Eq.~\eqref{eq:travel_wave} seems to suggest, but they are diversified for the spin-up pairs, spin-down pairs, and spin-antiparallel pairs.
+This magnon is characterized by larger cone angles for spin-up sites and clockwise rotations of local spins (positive $\omega$), while its degenerate counterpart possessing opposite chirality would display exactly reversed cone angles and counter-clockwise rotation of atomic spins (negative $\omega$).
+Such a situation is analogous to that discussed in detail for the simple $|{+}{-}{+}{-}\rangle$ chain by Keffer \textit{et al}.\ \cite{Keffer1953}.
+We underline that, in the present $|{+}{+}{-}{-}\rangle$ chain with four magnetic sites $n = 0$, 1, 2, and 3, the calculated spin wave parameters $u_0$, $u_1$, $u_2$, and $u_3$ are generally of complex values.
+This implies that phase shifts $\varphi$ between neighboring sites are not regular ($\varphi = kd$) as Eq.~\eqref{eq:travel_wave} seems to suggest, but they are diversified for the spin-up pairs, spin-down pairs, and spin-antiparallel pairs.